sogeuni/contents/abs/commands/internal-commands-and-builtins.md

 **exit**

-Unconditionally terminates a script. [^6] The **exit** command may optionally take an integer argument, which is returned to the shell as the [[exit-status#^EXITSTATUSREF|exit status]] of the script.
+Unconditionally terminates a script. [^6] The **exit** command may optionally take an integer argument, which is returned to the shell as the [[exit-and-exit-status#^EXITSTATUSREF|exit status]] of the script.
 It is good practice to end all but the simplest scripts with an **exit 0**, indicating a successful run.

 > [!note]
 > If a script terminates with an **exit** lacking an argument, the exit status of the script is the exit status of the last command executed in the script, not counting the **exit**.
 This is equivalent to an **exit $?**.